Douglas Fairbanks: Career decline and retirement

 While Fairbanks had flourished in the silent genre, the restrictions of early sound films dulled his enthusiasm for film-making.
 His athletic abilities and general health also began to decline at this time, in part due to his years of chain-smoking.
 On March 29, 1928, at Pickford's bungalow, United Artists brought together Pickford, Fairbanks, Charlie Chaplin, Norma Talmadge, Gloria Swanson, John Barrymore, D. W. Griffith and Dolores del Río to speak on the radio show The Dodge Brothers Hour to prove Fairbanks could meet the challenge of talking movies.

 Fairbanks's last silent film was the lavish The Iron Mask (1929), a sequel to the 1921 release The Three Musketeers.
 The Iron Mask included an introductory prologue spoken by Fairbanks.
 He and Pickford chose to make their first talkie as a joint venture, playing Petruchio and Kate in Shakespeare's The Taming of the Shrew (1929).
 This film, and his subsequent sound films, were poorly received by Depression-era audiences.
 The last film in which he acted was the British production The Private Life of Don Juan (1934), after which he retired from acting.

 Fairbanks and Pickford separated in 1933, after he began an affair with Sylvia, Lady Ashley.
 Pickford had also been seen in the company of a high-profile industrialist.
 They divorced in 1936, with Pickford keeping the Pickfair estate.
 Fairbanks and Ashley were married in Paris in March 1936.

 He continued to be marginally involved in the film industry and United Artists, but his later years lacked the intense focus of his film years.
 His health continued to decline.
-During his final years he lived at 705 Ocean Front (now Pacific Coast Highway) in Santa Monica, California, although much of his time was spent traveling abroad with his third wife, Lady Ashley.
+During his final years, he lived at 705 Ocean Front (now Palisades Beach Road) in Santa Monica, California, although much of his time was spent traveling abroad with his third wife, Lady Ashley.

 Death

 On December 12, 1939, Fairbanks suffered a heart attack.
 He died later that day at his home in Santa Monica at the age of 56.
 His last words were reportedly, "I've never felt better."
 His funeral service was held at the Wee Kirk o' the Heather Church in Glendale's Forest Lawn Memorial Park Cemetery where he was placed in a crypt in the Great Mausoleum.

-Two years following his death, he was removed from Forest Lawn by his widow, Sylvia, who commissioned an elaborate marble monument for him featuring a long rectangular reflecting pool, raised tomb, and classic Greek architecture in Hollywood Forever Cemetery in Los Angeles.
-The monument was dedicated in a ceremony held in October 1941, with Fairbanks's close friend Charlie Chaplin reading a remembrance.
+Two years following his death, his body was removed from Forest Lawn by his widow, Sylvia, who commissioned an elaborate marble monument for him featuring a long rectangular reflecting pool, raised tomb, and classic Greek architecture in Hollywood Forever Cemetery in Los Angeles.
+The monument was dedicated in a ceremony held in October 1941, with Fairbanks' close friend Charlie Chaplin reading a remembrance.
 The remains of his son, Douglas Fairbanks Jr., were also interred there upon his death in May 2000.